 A static pronated foot posture and high navicular drop test score (the Navicular Drop Test is a means of quantifying the amount of foot pronation in runners) are among potential risk factors highlighted for the development of MTSS.
 These are not causes on their own, however, as MTSS symptoms are typically developed in line with a sudden increase in intensity or volume of aggravating exercise.

-Prevention Tip #1 is to slowly progress both volume and intensity of running and jumping!
+Slowly progress both volume and intensity of running and jumping!

 A lack of flexibility in the lower leg muscles, including the gastrocnemius, soleus and toe flexors, increase the possibility of developing MTSS.

-Prevention Tip #2 is to stay on top of your mobility!
+Stay on top of your mobility!
 It is not uncommon to find tibialis posterior dysfunction in patients who have developed MTSS symptoms.
 This is primarily due to it’s role in decelerating the rate of navicular drop, as well as influencing the timing of mid foot pronation during gait.
 As a high navicular drop is commonly sited as a risk factor for the development of MTSS, tibialis posterior strength and mid foot control under active stability conditions form an important component of the MTSS assessment process.
 Neal, Griffiths, et al (2014) showed that there is very limited evidence of a small effect that a static pronated foot posture is a risk factor for MTSS, and as such conversations around “high arch vs flat foot” in a static position should take place as part of a multi-factorial assessment; MTSS is developed under dynamic conditions, therefore the bulk of the assessment process should centre around active positioning of the foot.

 Treatment of MTSS can be categorised as: